-But you don’t have to worry about being bombarded with ads; Morning Brew features only one advertising sponsor per newsletter.
-They reference the advertiser in two places: a mention and logo toward the top and a Sponsored section in the middle of the newsletter.
+But you don’t have to worry about being bombarded with ads; Morning Brew typically features only one or two advertising sponsors per newsletter.
+They reference the advertiser in two or three places: a mention and logo toward the top and either one or two Sponsored sections embedded in the newsletter.
 And since Morning Brew writes the ad copy on behalf of the sponsor, it feels seamless and integrated into the newsletter.

-Also, in the Breakroom section at the bottom of the newsletter, Morning Brew often includes a reference to a non-sponsor affiliate as an additional source of revenue.
+Also, in the Breakroom section at the bottom of the newsletter, Morning Brew often includes references to a non-sponsor affiliate as an additional source of revenue.
 To their credit, they mark each affiliate link and disclose it as such for transparency.

 To build their audience, Morning Brew relies heavily on word-of-mouth marketing, which accounts for 40% of their new subscribers.
 Part of what fuels that word-of-mouth success is a rewards program.
 As readers refer new subscribers, they become eligible for an ascending series of freebies.